Areas / Local authorities / East Hampshire · local authority guide

 Prices by property type

-Median sold price by type across East Hampshire.
+Median sold price and share of the market, by type, across East Hampshire.

 TypeMedian£/m²Sales